Automattic/jetpack/readme.txt

 **Bug fixes**

+* Ads: We updated Ads behaviour to not show unless the visitor is on the main query within the loop.
 * General: We fixed a bug that resulted in an alert box showing for sites set to languages deriving from main ones.
 * Sharing: make sure JS files can be loaded on development sites.